KEA-Data-Science/FitnessClub-Exercise/README.md

 # FitnessClub-Exercise
-Gone out of control to request to print a few lines of text.
+Gone out of control solution to request to print a few lines of text.

  Initial commit